getmanfred/contracts/README.md

 * Set the candidate mandate
 * Set the agent fee

-We have also clauses to manage edge cases as counteroffers, promotions or hiring processes not managed directly by the agent.
-Obviously, based on our very own 'candidate-centric' model.
+We also have clauses to manage edge cases, such as: counter-offers, promotions or hiring processes not managed directly by the agent.
+We draft all clauses based on our very own 'candidate-centric' model.

 ## The Company Contract

 Sometimes, companies approach us looking for talent.
-In this case, we work as both talent agents and head hunters.
-This is a contract between an agent and the customer (company), where company set a need (a job position with specific requirements).
-If agent opens a hiring process according to it and one candidate is finally hired, the agent will receive a fee, a % of candidate's gross annual salary (just for the first year), payed by company.
+In this case, we work as both talent agents and headhunters.
+This is a contract between an agent and the customer (company), where the company can define their need(s) (e.g. a job position with specific requirements).
+If agent opens a hiring process accordingly and a candidate is hired, the agent will receive a fee (% of candidate's gross annual salary (first year salary), payable by company.

 In this contract, you can: